Unrest

 Stranger in My Own Hometown boasts the emphatic messianic tone of Nick Cave, and the self-referential anthem of Disko Magic is almost funk-punk.
 Last but not least, they crafted the horror-psychodrama Lucifer Rising, with sudden bursts of pounding neurosis, and spat venom and dissonance in Castro 59.
 Unrest's emotional collapse was vast and profound.
 The electronic melody of The Hill wrapped up the album, as if nothing had happened.

-The influence of Dinosaur Jr. was mediated by their progressive practices, which was more evident on the next album, Kuston Karnal Blackxploitation (Caroline, 1990), which included Chick Chelsea Deluxe (manipulated towards becoming more like She Makes Me Shake Like A Soul Machine) and Teenage Suicide (which was remade in 1993), 2 of their most creative hits.
-The German song Chastity Ballad, the medieval Lord Shiva, the "bubblegum" return in She Makes Me Shake Like A Soul Machine, and the serenity of Christina revealed a musical vocabulary that was more than ample.
+The influence of Dinosaur Jr, even though mediated by their progressive practices, was more evident on the next album, Kuston Karnal Blackxploitation (Caroline, 1990), which includes Chick Chelsea Deluxe (manipulated towards becoming more like She Makes Me Shake Like A Soul Machine) and Teenage Suicide (which was remade in 1993), 2 of their most creative hits.
+The lied Chastity Ballad, the medieval Lord Shiva, the "bubblegum" return in She Makes Me Shake Like A Soul Machine, and the serenity of Christina revealed a musical vocabulary that was more than ample.
 This album was a collection of encoded messages: for example the lyrics of Black Power Dynamo were composed solely of verses taken from Kiss songs and the title of the album was an eerie joke on the Ku Klux Klan.
 A large part of the charm of their music comes from the fact that it was used as a metaphor, a metaphor for something that cannot be defined.

-Robinson cut a solo EP titled Sammy Supreme My Man (Teen Beat), dedicated to his idol, Sammy Davis Jr., but many tracks were scraped for the album KKK (25 songs were recorded but only 13 ended up on KKK).
+Robinson cut a solo EP titled Sammy Supreme My Man (Teen Beat), dedicated to his idol, Sammy Davis Jr., but most tracks are leftovers from the album (25 songs were recorded but only 13 ended up on KKK).

 Unrest put out two 7" albums in an even more indefinable style that made one think of Broadway musicals in heavy-metal: Yes She's My Skinhead Girl/Hydroplane/Feeling Good Fixation (for K, with Justin Chearno on the bass) and Cherry Cherry/Wednesday And Proud (for Teen Beat).
 Hydroplane and Cherry Cherry (2 of their masterpieces) were indicative of the new song style that Unrest concocted.